flintsteel7/Build-CLI-with-Python/README.md

 Adapted by Peter Turner from [How To Build Command Line Applications with Node.js](https://www.digitalocean.com/community/tutorials/how-to-build-command-line-applications-with-node-js) by Chris Ganga

+In this tutorial you'll build two small CLI applications in Python:

+1. Quote Of the Day tool that retrieves quotes of the day from [https://quotes.rest/qod](https://quotes.rest/qod)
+2. A To-Do List app that uses JSON to save data.

 ## Prerequisites

 To complete this tutorial, you will need: